 Final few words on the sequencer.

 The sequencer has its own set of transport controls for the MIDI events, unlike the transport controls on the engine that control the flow of audio.

-So here you can prepare the sequencer for playback,
+So here you can prepare the sequencer for playback, which basically does prerolling.

 You can start/stop the MIDI events.

 You can set the playback position of the MIDI events in terms of seconds or beats.